SDE approximations of GANs training and its long-run behavior: Approximation and error bound analysis of GANs training

-In this section we will provide a detailed proof of Theorem 1; proof of Theorem 2 is a simple analogy.
-Note that in this work, we establish the approximation of GANs training through SDEs with error bound analysis.
+In this section we will provide a detailed proof of Theorem \ref{thm: gan-approx}; proof of Theorem \ref{thm: sml-sde} is a simple analogy and thus omitted.
 We will adapt the approach from \citet{Li2019} to our analysis of GANs training.

-\subsection{Preliminary analysis}
+\subsubsection{Preliminary analysis}